 - Foreign Nationals

-Register for the One Health Pass (OHP) by visiting the link: https://www.onehealthpass.com.ph/e-HDC/ and note your transaction number.
+Visit the One Health Pass (OHP) platform at the following link: https://www.onehealthpass.com.ph/e-HDC/

 Non-OFWs and foreign nationals are required to have secured a pre-booked accredited Quarantine Hotel stay for 10 days.